-The program in Cultural Studies in Education develops critical media pedagogies.
-It focuses on critical approaches to representations of gender, race, class, and sexual orientation in education and culture; and the new literacies necessary to critical analyze and interpret media culture, cyberculture, and multimedia culture.
+Courses on Cultural Studies develop critical media pedagogies to promote critical media literacy.
+The program focuses on critical approaches to representations of gender, race, class, and sexual preference in education and culture; and the new literacies necessary to analyze critically and interpret media culture, cyber culture, and multimedia culture.

 Race and Ethnic Studies in Education

-The Race and Ethnic Studies in Education program will focus on such areas as:
+The Race and Ethnic Studies in Education program focuses on such areas as: